AdityaSrivastav5/Weather_main/README.md

 5. Open your web browser and navigate to http://localhost:3000 to view the application.

-## Star the Repository
+##⭐ Star the Repository

-If you find this project helpful or interesting, please consider starring the repository on GitHub.
-It helps to support the project and keep it active.
-Thank you!
+If you find this project helpful or interesting, show your support by starring the repository on GitHub.
+Your feedback and encouragement keep the project thriving.
+Thank you for your support! 🌟